c0smin27/LTspice-Proteus-3way-adjustable-summing-circuit/README.md

-# LTspice/Proteus three-way adjustable summing circuit with amplifier output

-**Circuit information** <br>
+# LTspice / Proteus – Three-Way Adjustable Summing Circuit with Amplifier Output

+## Circuit Description

-In the summing configuration, the AO takes several input signals and combines them, producing a single output that is the amplified sum of the input signals.
-The bi-alternating current mirror is realized by a combination of transistors and resistors, so that the output current is directly controlled and influenced by the input current.
-This stage of the circuit also acts as isolation between the input and output, aiming to reduce noise levels and stabilise output impedance for better sound quality.
+In the summing configuration, the operational amplifier (Op-Amp) takes multiple input signals and combines them into a single output, which is the amplified sum of those inputs. <br>
+A bi-alternating current mirror is implemented using a combination of transistors and resistors, allowing the output current to be directly influenced and controlled by the input current. <br>
+This stage of the circuit also provides isolation between the input and output, helping to reduce noise levels and stabilize output impedance, ultimately contributing to improved signal quality.

-### I also designed the schematic in Proteus (PCB Design and Circuit Simulator Software) <br>
+### Additionally, I designed the schematic in **Proteus** (PCB design and circuit simulation software).

 📃 [Documentation]()<br>
 💾 [LTspice Project]()<br>